WHERE WE GROW

 Want to find a Grassroots Garden?
 You can interact with the map below to locate our member community gardens.
 Click on a garden in the neighborhood you are interested in and learn more about it!
-You can also access the full list of our member gardens by clicking on the box next to the label GGWNY 2021 Season Community & School Gardens in the top left corner of the map.
+You can also access the full list of our member gardens by clicking on the box next to the label GGWNY 2022 Season Community & School Gardens in the top left corner of the map.
 Alternately, you can download a PDF of addresses for community or school gardens using the buttons above.

 Grassroots Gardens of Western New York (GGWNY) uses a community-led model to respond to decades of systemic disinvestment in many of our cities' neighborhoods.
 Our member-gardens were each started by neighborhood activists who understood the positive impact a community garden could make, turning blighted, vacant lots into urban oases.
 Each member-garden is managed independently by their sponsoring block club, school, religious organization, community center, or other affiliate.
 We facilitate five key ingredients: access to land, access to water, liability insurance, garden education and material support in the form of plants, soil, and lumber.

 Establishing a New Garden

 Joining Your Nearest Garden or Providing Work Day Support

 Many individuals and organizations reach out to GGWNY with an interest in joining an established garden or volunteering their time to support one of our member-gardens.
 If you're interested in joining an existing community garden, visit the Join A Garden page.
 Want to volunteer?
 Contact us by phone at 716-783-9653 and we will put you in contact with gardens that need extra support, especially during Spring and Autumn clean ups.

 Education & Events